The Day Ace Frehley Played His Last Kiss Show

 While Frehley might have been willing to sell a part of his past, it was Simmons and Stanley who were, in his eyes, the "dirty rotten whores" in Kiss — and after his second departure, he said he realized "their lust for money outweighed any sense of fairness or logic on their part."
 Still, all's well that ends well, and he's consistently maintained that he's better off out of the band.

 "They wanted to tour constantly and record constantly, over-merchandise the brand, and that made me crazy.
 I’m not a kid anymore," said Frehley.
 "Touring constantly can be very exhausting.
 I don’t want to put myself in that position, so I’m happier with what I’m doing now."

 And although Frehley and Criss have definitely tossed some barbs back and forth with Simmons and Stanley over the years — including the period leading up to the group's induction into the Rock and Roll Hall of Fame — things have mellowed considerably in recent years.

-Stanley even guested on Frehley's Origins Vol. 1 covers album in 2016, and after all this time, the idea of another Kiss reunion is no longer something Frehley's willing to rule out entirely.
+Stanley even guested on Frehley's Origins Vol. 1 covers album in 2016, and Simmons co-wrote a song for Frehley's 2018 album Spaceman.
+But even though there's an occasional flare-up of tensions between them, the idea of another Kiss reunion is no longer something Frehley's willing to rule out entirely.
 "I've always said that, you know, I always leave the door open. ...
 There have been rumors and stuff, but there hasn't been any talk of us getting back together," said Frehley.
 "Whatever happens in the future, it happens, or if it doesn't, it doesn't."